paolofalcoruegg/pfr/_projects/orbit.md

 This product was developed as part of an accelerator-style enterprise development module in my final year at university. **I pitched the business and led the team as CEO** from idea to preparing a full funding campaign.
 Check it out [here](https://www.kickstarter.com/projects/bitlabs/1326804002?ref=835107&token=2f7e4b06)!

 My resposibilities included **project management and app development**.
 I was working on the desktop client that received sensor and control data from the device, and then relayed it to the digital audio workstation.
 Furthermore, I  **built a React Native app** that mimicked the physical product in order to showcase the features of OrBit using smartphone sensors and a node.js backend.

-Please have a look at the Kickstarter campaign to see how awesome OrBit could be.
-For all you lazy visitors, I have put a **a lot of GIFs** in the gallery below.

 <div class="gallery" data-columns="3">
 	<img src="/images/orbit/1.png" />